laverdet/isolated-vm/README.md

 	of a guideline instead of a strict limit.
 A determined attacker could use 2-3 times this limit before their script is terminated.
 Against non-hostile code this limit should be pretty close.
 The default is 128MB and the mimium is 8MB.
+	* `inspector` *[boolean]* - Enable v8 inspector support in this isolate.
+See `inspector-example.js` in this repository for an example of how to use this.
 	* `snapshot` *[ExternalCopy[ArrayBuffer]]* - This is an optional snapshot created from `createSnapshot` which will be used to initialize the heap of this isolate.